 Reemployment Provisions - There continues to be legislative interest in the reemployment provisions of the Ohio retirement systems that allow members who have been retired for at least two months to return to public employment while continuing to receive their pension.
 H.B.
 84 (eff.
 7 31-01) requires elected officials who retire and are reelected or appointed to the same office from which they retired to notify the board of elections or appointing authority of their retirement in order to continue receiving their pension.
 H.B.
 95 (eff.
 6-30-03) includes language that requires a hearing before certain retirants can be reemployed and changes the deadline for elected officials to file notice of intent to retire and run for reelection to the same office.
 H.B.
 230, which was introduced this year, would eliminate the benefit forfeiture imposed on public retirement system retirants who return to public employment before the end of the two-month waiting period in order to fill a staffing need caused by an employee being called to active duty.
+This bill was not enacted.

 Health Care for Reemployed Retirees - H.B.
 151 (eff.
 2-9-94) requires PERS reemployed retirants to receive primary health insurance coverage through the retirant's public employer if the employer provides coverage to other employees performing comparable work.
 PERS health care coverage becomes secondary.
 Effective January 1, 2004 both the OP&F and HPRS boards amended their health care policies relative to reemployed retirees.
 In OP&F, reemployed retirees who are eligible for health care coverage through their employer must pay the full premium cost should they choose to enroll in the OP&F health care plan.
 In HPRS, reemployed retirees who are not eligible for Medicare must receive their primary health care coverage through their employer, if available; the HPRS health care coverage becomes secondary.
 This raises a public policy issue of whether similar requirements should be adopted in the other state retirement systems with respect to reemployed retirants.
 Moreover, it raises a public policy issue of whether such requirements should include reemployment with a private employer that provides health insurance coverage as well.
-An amendment proposed for H.B.
-272 would require that a retirant or dependent who has access to health care coverage through a public or private employer or a source other than an employer or STRS is not eligible for primary coverage under the STRS health care plan.

 Annual 3% COLA - In its analysis of H.B.
 157 (eff.
 2-1-02) which provides for an annual 3% COLA in all five retirement systems, regardless of the actual percentage change in the CPI-W, the ORSC staff recommended against the COLA changes under the bill and suggested that "any additional resources of these retirement systems be allocated to the provision of discretionary retiree health care benefits that are neither taxable nor subject to the Social Security offset and/or the provision of ad hoc increases, such as a "purchasing parity" adjustment of some target ratio of either 75% or 85%, to retirees whose benefits have been eroded the most by inflation over the years."
 The ORSC rejected the staff recommendation and recommended instead that the legislature approve H.B.
-157. Between 1992 and 2004, the CPI-W has increased by less than 3% in 12 of those years.
-(CPI-W information for 2005 was not available as of the date of this report.)
+157. Between 1992 and 2005, the CPI-W has increased by less than 3% in 12 of those years.
+(CPI-W information for 2006 was not available as of the date of this report.)